khabizat/firebase-course/README.md

 ## Troubleshooting

-If you encounter the following issue during the setup process:
+If you encounter the following issues during the setup process:

+### Issue 1

 ```
 It looks like you haven't used Cloud Firestore in this project before.